Universality of Benign Overfitting in Binary Linear Classification: Main Results

-\end{thm} We provide the proof sketch of this result in Section~\ref{sec:sketch}, where we also provide some fundamental results that lead our arguments.
+\end{thm} We provide the proof sketch of this result in Section~\ref{sec:sketch}, where we also state some fundamental results that underlie our arguments.
 The formal proof is given in Section~\ref{sec:proofgennoiselessthm}.
-In there, we also provide an exponential bound on the test error when $\bs z_i$ are sub-Gaussian; see equation~\eqref{eq:errboundnonoise-exp}.
+There, we also provide an exponential bound on the test error when $\bs z_i$ are sub-Gaussian; see equation~\eqref{eq:errboundnonoise-exp}.

 Theorem~\ref{thm:noiseless-main} shows that near orthogonality of the vectors $\bs z_i$ and mild conditions on the range of their magnitudes suffice for benign overfitting.
 This implies that other special features of models that were studied so far, such as stringent moment assumptions or roughly equal norms of $\bs z_i$ are not required.
-In Section~\ref{sec:recoveringSubGauss} in the appendix, we discuss how the general framework of Theorem~\ref{thm:noiseless-main} can be used to recover existing results by verifying its conditions of in specific models.
+In Section~\ref{sec:recoveringSubGauss} in the appendix, we discuss how the general framework of Theorem~\ref{thm:noiseless-main} can be used to recover existing results on sub-Gaussian mixtures by verifying its conditions in specific models.
+In addition, a more detailed comparison with existing work is given in Section~\ref{sec:detailedcomparison}.

 We note that the cases (i) and (ii) in the above result correspond to two different regimes for the signal strength: in case (i), there are both upper and lower bounds on $\|\bs\mu\|$, while case (ii) only has a lower bound on $\|\bs\mu\|$.
 In both cases we obtain the same test error bound but the proof techniques differ; see Section~\ref{sec:proof} for additional details.
 Case (i) roughly corresponds to the small and intermediate signal strength regimes in Table~\ref{summary-table} which have been studied in the existing literature in special models.
 Case (ii) corresponds to the large signal regime in Table~\ref{summary-table} which has not been considered in the literature before.
-This will be made more precise in Section~\ref{sec:recoveringSubGauss}, where we specialize the general Theorem~\ref{thm:noiseless-main} to the case of sub-Gaussian mixture models which has been considered in the existing literature.
+Note that the derivation of case (ii) is purely geometric and is based on arguments that are completely different from approaches taken in prior work.
+In this scenario, equivalence between the max margin classifier and the least squares estimator can fail, see the discussion after equation~\eqref{eq:noisy-mmc-bound-sketch} for an explicit example.

 The test error bound in~\eqref{eq:errboundnonoise} exhibits a phase transition: when $\|\bs\mu\| \ll (n\rho)^{-1/2}$, the test error bound is dominated by $\tfrac{\|\E[\boldsymbol{z}\boldsymbol{z}^\top]\|}{n\rho\|\boldsymbol{\mu}\|^4}$, while for $\|\bs\mu\| \gg (n\rho)^{-1/2}$ the bound simplifies to $\tfrac{\|\E[\boldsymbol{z}\boldsymbol{z}^\top]\|}{\|\boldsymbol{\mu}\|^2}$.
 The geometric intuition behind this transition will be discussed in more detail in Section~\ref{geometry}.